-llm.txt for Webflow: Pros, Risks and What’s Next
+llms.txt for Webflow: Pros, Risks and What’s Next

-This article explores the pros and cons of llm.txt, its current adoption status, and what we can expect from it in the future.
+This article explores the pros and cons of llms.txt, its current adoption status, and what we can expect from it in the future.
 We’ll also discuss how to implement it in your Webflow project and why it matters for your brand’s online visibility, intellectual property, and SEO strategy.

-Benefits of using llm.txt for Webflow
+Benefits of using llms.txt for Webflow

 1. Ownership protection

 Webflow sites often showcase custom content, creative copy, and design assets.
-With llm.txt for Webflow, creators can explicitly declare that they do not want this content scraped or reused to train AI models.
+With llms.txt for Webflow, creators can explicitly declare that they do not want this content scraped or reused to train AI models.
 This protects intellectual property and helps retain competitive advantage.

 2. Selective access for AI bots

 Not all AI bots behave the same way.
-With llm.txt, you can allow reputable models to access your site while blocking others.
+With llms.txt, you can allow reputable models to access your site while blocking others.
 This creates a nuanced approach to data sharing and reduces the risk of misuse.

 3. Brand and content control